Deep-Symmetry/afterglow/README.md

 - [x] Review existing fixture definitions for consistency of function names, start a style guide in the docs for others creating fixture definitions.
+- [ ] Add configuration support for running OLA on a different machine.
 - [ ] Make pass over all source, flesh out API doc and preconditions.
 - [ ] Sparkle effect, essentially a particle generator with configurable maximum brightness, fade time, distribution.